-Of course, what makes the Physics experience at St Stephen's special, over and above the syllabus and course structure (the same in all of Delhi University), are - the dedication of its teachers, the quality of its students, and the unique atmosphere of the college.
+Students who choose the DC I physics track get the full Stephanian physics experience.
+What makes this experience special, over and above the syllabus and course structure (the same in all of Delhi University), is - the dedication of its teachers, the quality of its students, and the unique atmosphere of the college.
 At their best our teachers require their students to learn honestly, think independently, recognize quality, and develop the confidence to create rather than merely reproduce.
-And our students at their best keep their teachers and one another on their toes.
+And our students, at their best, keep their teachers and one another on their toes.
 The quality of the students and the atmosphere of the college give teachers the freedom to go beyond the confines of the syllabus.
-Though the pressure of tests and projects cannot be denied, it is not relentless - there is time enough for discussion and dreaming, for participation in extracurricular activities, and for fun and fellowship.
+Though the pressure of tests and projects cannot be denied, it is not relentless - there is time enough for discussion and dreaming, for participation in extra-curricular activities. and for fun and fellowship.